MolSSI/covid/index.md

 within are designed to get the information out quickly.
 The repo seeks to provide the following information in a centralized location:

-* Provide Simulation input files (structures, configurations, scripts, Jupyter notebooks) to the community in an organized structure.
-Sorting done by Research Group, Target (spike protein, protease, etc), Simulation Program, Hardware/platform (cluster, cloud, local, etc).
-* Provide Trajectories to the community for analysis.
-Due to the nature of the trajectories’ sizes, we may only be able to provide pointers to the trajectories where possible.
-As the data, repository, and available resources evolve, MolSSI may be able to provide a central location for full trajectories in the future.
-* Provide analysis files and quantitative numbers associated with inputs and trajectories.
-* Pointers to preprint servers such as arXiv, bioRxiv, and ChemRxiv on biomolecular simulation research in regards SARS-CoV-2.
+* COVID-19 target proteins (viral and host)
+* Structural data (continually updated, prioritized by utility/quality)
+* High-quality simulation-ready models (unsolvated and solvated) that correct flaws in structural-data (continually updated, prioritized by quality)
+* Input files, simulation ensembles (for ensemble docking), and trajectories with all info needed for provenance/reproducibility
+* Small molecules and antibodies that are known to have affinity/activity for various targets/structures
+* Corresponding literature DOIs that are associated with all of the above
+* Links to trajectories and how to access them
 * Where appropriate, well-validated and easily deployable algorithms such as functional Monte Carlo, machine learning methods, and heuristic property calculators.

+Any researchers can submit changes via PRs, core teams will review PRs for quality and merge them.

 This exchange is a community resource as well as community driven tool.
 Suggestions as to changes for the folder structure, types of content accepted, regulation of the content, etc. are all welcome and encouraged through issues and pull requests.

+## What do you need to contribute?

+When you want to submit data to the repo, please provide the following information.

+* Author
+* Group (lab group)
+* Organization (university/corporation)
+* Synopsis (this would be a short description of the data being included)
+* Full Description (if different from synopsis/relevant)
+* Tags (any tags the group would like to include for search purposes)
+* Reference(s) (how the information can be cited if it has a reference)
+* Licensing information

 ## Types of Data Stored

 The following classes of data are accepted in the Exchange currently (Note: This is a **flexible** and broad list.
 New suggestions can be made through issues).
 Please note that all data in each category should have the subsequent information associated with it to be accepted.
 All submissions should also have contributing information in the form of a README.md

 * Structures
     * Provenance of structure including any modifications made.
 Will accept manually written provenance.